 Thanks to a generous gift from the Stone family, our gym, fully equipped with St Hilda's-branded equipment, we opened our gym, for the exclusive use of St Hilda's students, Fellows and staff, in 2017.

 We have our own punts' for use by College members and guests.

 The Rose Garden was created in memory of Winifred Moberly, Principal from 1919-1928, by the Old Students’ Association.
 The bird bath in the rose garden is engraved with her initials, WHM.
 The garden was restored and replanted in 2011 thanks to a gift from Mrs Margaret Bliss (Massey Stewart, Biochemistry 1952).

-Christina Barratt Building is our newest accommodation building and was opened in 2001.
+Christina Barratt Building was opened in 2001.
 The building was funded by a legacy left by Professor Rosalind Hill, a graduate of St Hilda's.
 It was named in memory of one of her closest friends.
 Finalist students are given the first option to live in the Christina Barratt Building.

 Garden Building is an additional residential block between South and Wolfson Buildings.
 It was designed by Peter and Alison Smithson and formally opened in 1971.

 Wolfson Building was opened in 1964, thanks to a grant from the Wolfson Foundation.
 The building was formally opened by H.R.H.
 Princess Margaret.
 The Rt Hon Harold Wilson also spoke at the opening ceremony on 26 June 1964.